Events during both days:

 At the Historic Warrior Run Church:

-10:00 AM – Church Service with Paster Shawn McNett
+10:00 AM – Church Service with Paster Sean McNett

 At Fort Freeland/Hower-Slote Farm:

-11:30 AM – Raising of the Flag by the Fort Freeland Co. of Independent Riflemen
+11:30 AM – Raising of the Flag by the 3rd Battalion, Pennsylvania Regiment

 11:00-3:00 PM -Strolling music and instruction of the hammered dulcimer by Robert Gutheinz